-- The required application narrative (Sections A-H) may not exceed 20 pages, excluding Executive Summary. - The optional application narrative (Sections I) may not exceed 1 page. - All pages must be numbered, on standard letter size (8-1/2" x 11"), single-spaced, and in 12-point font. - The signature page must include original (may be scanned for transmission) or electronic signatures of the lead organization/fiscal agent. - Applicants must submit Certifications and Assurances forms with original (may be scanned for transmission) or electronic signatures.

-• No more than 6 pages of supplemental attachments (beyond the maximum page limits as detailed in Parts I & II, above) may be included with the RFP response.
+- The required application narrative (Sections A-H) may not exceed 10 pages, excluding Executive Summary. - All pages must be numbered, on standard letter size (8-1/2" x 11"), single-spaced, and in 12-point font. - The signature page must include original (may be scanned for transmission) or electronic signatures of the lead organization/fiscal agent. - Applicants must submit Certifications and Assurances forms with original (may be scanned for transmission) or electronic signatures. - No more than 6 pages of supplemental attachments (beyond the maximum page limits as detailed in Parts I & II, above) may be included with the RFP response.